 An organ tuned by Burward.
 Harefield was home to Richard Newdigate, Lord Chief Justice, but nothing is known of any music practised there. | |||

-1633 | Edinburgh | Maitland, W., History of Edinburgh (Edinburgh: Hamilton, Balfour and Neill, 1753), p.66 | |
+1633 | Edinburgh | Maitland, W., History of Edinburgh (Edinburgh: Hamilton, Balfour and Neill, 1753), 66 | |

-An organ was set up on a stage in Edinburgh High Street as part of a pageant to celebrate the visit of Charles I. It was played by Andrew Sinclaire in an ode entitled Caledonia by Stephen Tulliduff. | |||
+An organ was set up on a stage in Edinburgh High Street as part of a pageant to celebrate the visit of Charles I. It was played by Andrew Sinclaire in an ode entitled Caledonia by Stephen Tulliduff.
+This one of only two secular organs identified in Scotland in the C17. | |||

-1634 | Chester, Richard Newbold | Legg, L. (Ed.), A Relation of a Short Survey of 26 Counties in a Seven Weeke Journey (London: Russell Press, 1904), pp.46-7 | |
+1634 | Chester, Richard Newbold | Legg, L. (Ed.), A Relation of a Short Survey of 26 Counties in a Seven Weeke Journey (London: Russell Press, 1904), 46-7 | |

 Newbold was organist of Chester Cathedral.
-The 'domesticke organ' was played to visitors in his home in 1634. | |||
+His 'domesticke organ' was played to his visitors. | |||

 1635 | Wrottesley Hall, Staffs: parlour | Inventory of Sir Hugh Wrottesley: https://ereed.library.utoronto.ca/records/staff-ridm46169824/ | |